 Zabbix only works on these supported platforms: Linux, IBM AIX, IBM Power8, FreeBSD, NetBSD, OpenBSD, HP-UX, MAC OS X, and Solaris.
 Windows (since 2000) only operates on Zabbix Agent.
 Those with other platforms will have to find another solution.
 Furthermore, because this software is aimed at enterprise-level businesses, smaller companies may have to look elsewhere for a smaller scale solution.

 While more limited, Zenoss Core still includes many of the features of its enterprise counterpart, Zenoss Service Dynamics.

 In addition to a customizable web-based console and dashboards, Zenoss Core includes device discovery, modeling, and classification with agentless data collection and event monitoring to prevent network incidents.
-Many of Zenoss Core features are limited in comparison to Zenoss Enterprise, though it still offers unified monitoring, event management, reports, and a support community, which you can access here.
+Many of Zenoss Core features are limited in comparison to Zenoss Enterprise, though it still offers unified monitoring, event management, reports, and a support community.

 Community members have also created more than 200 “ZenPacks,” many of which are open source, so you can expand some of Zenoss Core’s functionality.

 Zenoss Core only works for up to 1,000 devices.
 Those needing more can opt in for their paid solution or search for another free and OS offering.

 But what are your thoughts on free or open source network monitoring software?
 Has it really saved your team money or is the cost in time and maintenance more trouble than it’s worth?
 Let me (and other readers!) know in the comments.